haskell-foundation/foundation/README.md

 Foundation started on the simple idea of trying to put everything I need in one simple and consistent package.
-The amazing haskell ecosystem is extremely fragmented and maintain by different people with different goals, free time, and style.
+The amazing haskell ecosystem is extremely fragmented and maintained by different people with different goals, free time, and style.
 The overall scare of not trying to change anything relatively central (base, bytestring, text, vector ..) for a promise of stability has push many people to work on their own thing, leading to unnecessary work duplication and further fragmentation.

 Foundation uses and abuses type families.